 I manage a YouTube channel called Hyrule Hyrulia, where I highlight independent games and women working in the industry.
 My channel features compelling discussions with Ashly Burch (Life is Strange/HAWP), Patrick Klepek (Kotaku), Nina Freeman (Cibele), Amanda Gardner (Perception), and more.
 I strive to make my channel a safe, positive space for non-conforming people.
 I'm also the host of It's Fucking Tea Time, a podcast where women discuss pop culture over tea.
 We cover a wide range of topics such as the theme of love in video games and the representation of three dimensional children in Studio Ghibli films.

 Lastly, I'm an interviewer for The Mary Sue.
 I'm responsible for leading in-depth discussions with game developers, writers, voice actors, and comic book artists.
-In the past, I've interviewed Ashley Eckstein, the voice of Ahsoka Tano from Clone Wars and Star Wars Rebels, Ken Levine from Irrational Games, Marjorie Liu, the author of Monstress, and Courtenay Taylor, the voice of the female survivor from Fallout 4.
-Recently, I interviewed Erica Luttrell, the voice of Emily Kaldwin from Dishonored 2.
+In the past, I've interviewed Ashley Eckstein, the voice of Ahsoka Tano from Clone Wars and Star Wars Rebels, Ken Levine from Irrational Games, Marjorie Liu, the author of Monstress, and Courtenay Taylor, the voice of the female survivor from Fallout 4, and Erica Luttrell, the voice of Emily Kaldwin from Dishonored 2.